torvalds/linux/Documentation/filesystems/porting.rst

 ** mandatory**

-->mkdir() now returns a 'struct dentry *'.
+->mkdir() now returns a dentry.
 If the created inode is found to already be in cache and have a dentry (often IS_ROOT()), it will need to be spliced into the given name in place of the given dentry.
 That dentry now needs to be returned.
 If the original dentry is used, NULL should be returned.
 Any error should be returned with ERR_PTR().

 In general, filesystems which use d_instantiate_new() to install the new inode can safely return NULL.
 Filesystems which may not have an I_NEW inode